Cara A. Campbell, PhD

 I am a Science Quality Specialist with the Office of Science Quality and Integrity (OSQI).

-I am a senior team member involved with ensuring the quality of USGS science information products, administering the USGS Research Grade Evaluation and Equipment Development Grade Evaluation (RGE/EDGE) process, and coordinating the USGS Presidential Early Career Awards for Scientists and Engineers (PECASE) Program.
-I also managed the operation and development of the USGS Mendenhall Research Fellowship Program from 2019 to 2025.
+I am a Science Quality Specialist involved with ensuring the quality of USGS science information products by updating Fundamental Science Practices (FSP) and coordinating the USGS Peer Review Agenda and Information Quality Act Request for Correction processes.
+I previously administered the USGS Research Grade Evaluation and Equipment Development Grade Evaluation (RGE/EDGE) process, coordinated the USGS Presidential Early Career Awards for Scientists and Engineers (PECASE) Program, and managed the operation and development of the USGS Mendenhall Research Fellowship Program.

 Education and Certifications